dbaron/css-line-spacing/explainer.md

 The [CSS Line Grid Module](https://drafts.csswg.org/css-line-grid/) has just a single `box-snap` property, taking values `none`, `block-start`, `block-end`, `center`, `baseline` and `last-baseline`.
 It defaults to `none` because the property also controls (2b).

 The [CSS Rhythmic Sizing](https://drafts.csswg.org/css-rhythm/) draft has a more complicated model.
 It controls operation (2b) with a property that sets the size (since the module has no control for (1)), `block-step-size`.
 This property changes the size of the block, rather than its alignment within a space.
-There are then additional properties: `block-step-insert` to say where the space adjustment goes (margin or padding), `block-step-align` to say whether the space adjustment goes on the block-start side, the block-end side, or (for centering) both (which, confusingly and perhaps mistakenly, means the block is aligned to the opposite side) and an `auto` value to honor `align-self`, and `block-step-round` to say whether the adjustment is done by adding space, removing space, or whichever would be a smaller adjustment.
+There are then additional properties: `block-step-insert` to say where the space adjustment goes (margin or padding), `block-step-align` to say whether the space adjustment goes on the block-start side, the block-end side, or (for centering) both (though it was apparently intended to refer to the opposite side) and an `auto` value to honor `align-self`, and `block-step-round` to say whether the adjustment is done by adding space, removing space, or whichever would be a smaller adjustment.

 I largely prefer the approach taken in the Line Grid module, because:
 * I believe it fits better with the concept of a grid